mattgriffith0/persona_api/README.md

 The gem attempts to map as closely as possible to the Persona API so that you can easily convert API examples in to gem code.

-Responses are (in *almost* all cases) created as Objects like `PersonaAPI::Account`.
-Having types like `PersonaAPI::Inquiry` is useful for understanding the type of object you're working with.
+Responses are (in *almost* all cases) created as Objects like `PersonaApi::Account`.
+Having types like `PersonaApi::Inquiry` is useful for understanding the type of object you're working with.
 They're built using OpenStruct so that data is easily accessible in a Rubyish way.

 ##### Pagination